DC vs RR Dream11 Team Prediction, IPL 2022 Match 34: All You Need To Know

 MI vs CSK Dream11 Team Prediction

 Mumbai: Yuzvendra Chahal’s bagful of tricks will meet its perfect match in Kuldeep Yadav’s guile as the two wrist spinners are expected to dictate the narrative when Rajasthan Royals clash with Delhi Capitals in an IPL match, on Friday.
-Also Read - IPL 2022: David Warner Becomes Second Batter After Rohit Sharma To Record 1000 Runs Against an Opponent in IPL History
+Also Read - Delhi Capital vs Rajasthan Royals, IPL 2022, April 22 Preview Video: Covid Hit DC to take on RR at Wankhede, These Players in Playing 11

 On the other hand, resurgent Capitals are battling the agony that comes with a mini COVID-19 outbreak in the camp but are still trying to put their best foot forward to stay afloat.